tpseitz/cmanager/README.md

 Computer and user management scrip
 ==================================

-This collection of script was created for computer occupation management.
-It has simple login and user management system and of course the computer and people management system.
+This collection of script was created for computer seat management.
+It also has a simple login and user management system and of course the computer and people management system.

 Original source code for this application can be found on github: https://github.com/tpseitz/cmanager